Skip to content

 First Six runs a single live version, shipped continuously.
 There is no fleet of old releases quietly running an unpatched flaw, and never any question about which version your institution is on: a fix reaches every user the moment it ships.

 SOC 2 prefers that the person who writes a change isn't the only one who approves and deploys it.
-First Six is a single-maintainer service, so we don't have a second human approver — and we don't pretend to.
+First Six is a single-maintainer service, so there is no second human approver, and nothing below should be read as implying one.

-Instead, that separation is enforced by controls that don't depend on a second person: automated gates that must pass before anything deploys, independent adversarial review of security-relevant changes, environment separation so nothing reaches production untested, and an immutable audit log that can't be quietly rewritten.
-Independent attestation — a SOC 2 Type II report and a third-party penetration test — is on our roadmap, and we name it as an open item rather than imply it's already done.
-Our HECVAT responses list those open items honestly.
+Instead, that separation is enforced by controls that don't depend on a second person: automated checks that run on every single change and fail loudly (they run alongside deployment rather than blocking it, which we state plainly because a reviewer will ask), internal adversarial review of security-relevant changes (a review pass separate from the author's own work, though internal rather than third-party), testing away from live data so nothing reaches production unproven, and an immutable audit log that can't be quietly rewritten.
+Independent attestation (a SOC 2 Type II report and a third-party penetration test) is on our roadmap and is not in place today.
+Our HECVAT responses carry the same open items.

 Common questions